Property Graph Exchange Format (PG)

 3.5 Labels

-A label is a an identifier following a colon (U+003A).
+A label is an identifier following a colon (U+003A).
 Spaces between colon and label identifier are OPTIONAL but NOT RECOMMENDED.

 Labels of a node or an edge are unique: repeated labels are ignored.
 Applications SHOULD preserve the order of labels of a node or an edge.

-Example 17: Repeated labels on same node or edge are ignored
+Example 15: Repeated labels on same node or edge are ignored

 a :label1 :label2 :label1 # label1 is repeated